-But what happens when it happens?
 Luckily, there are a few simple steps you can incorporate into your routine to help minimize the appearance of uneven skin tone, many of which are basic tenets of proper skincare.

 Apply Vitamin C

 Vitamin C serums are the answer to those dark spots you never saw coming, but some can be a bit harsh on the skin.
 Opt for a gentle formula like our Nectar of the C vitamin C serum.
-It uses sodium ascorbyl phosphate instead of pure vitamin C, so even those with sensitive skin can use it twice a day and get all of the same amazing results.
+It employs sodium ascorbyl phosphate instead of pure vitamin C, so those with sensitive skin can use it twice a day and get all of the same amazing results.

 Retinol is known for its ability to increase cell turnover in skin.
 That means it rids of the dead, dull and potentially damaged skin at the surface and reveals newer, brighter skin.
 Incorporating ‘A’ Game retinol serum into your skincare routine will help you improve your skin tone, smoothing your skin in the process.

 Note while vitamin C and retinol can complement each other, they should not be used on your skin at the same time.
 We recommend using a vitamin C serum during the day, as vitamin c also helps protect your skin against the sun.
 Apply retinol in the evening, allowing it to work its magic while you sleep.